Hotel comparison shopping allows consumers to buy with good information

-Hotel associations are trying to stop families from using Airbnb and short term rentals
+Hotel associations are trying to stop families from using Airbnb and short-term rentals.

 AH&LA is working hard to undermine trust in comparison shopping sites by trying to suggest that there are widespread scams affecting thousands of consumers.
-When pressed to provide examples, they demur.
+When pressed to provide examples, they disagree.
 There are no such widespread problems.
 And, almost all examples of scams involve hotel sites, not online travel agency sites.

 Whenever consumers buy hotel rooms directly from hotels, they are harming themselves.

 When consumers compare prices on one website or through a travel agent, then purchase directly from a hotel, they are cutting off their nose to spite their face.
-They are giving business to hotel chains that are actively trying to stop their ability to comparison shop.
+They are giving business to hotel chains that are actively trying to stop shoppers’ ability to comparison shop.